Alifseen/HTML-CV/README.md

 This was my first HTML Project.

-Be sure to add your own picture in line 24 of index.htnml
+Be sure to add your own picture in line 24 of index.html